Peacock feathers Frisco nestKNTV acquisition finally gives network owned-and-operated stations in top five markets 12/30/2001 07:00:00 PM Eastern

 Although NBC paid considerably less than Young Broadcasting's asking price for KRON-TV, will the affiliation transfer just before midnight New Year's Eve from San Francisco powerhouse KRON-TV to improved but still unproven KNTV cost it in the long run in terms of viewers and revenue?

-Or will Tom Brokaw, ER, Friends and NBC's rapidly approaching Olympic schedule help viewers locate the South Bay station and buy its advertisers' products—even north of San Francisco, where KNTV's signal strength has had problems?
+and NBC's rapidly approaching Olympic schedule help viewers locate the South Bay station and buy its advertisers' products—even north of San Francisco, where KNTV's signal strength has had problems?

 Some local broadcasters—including incoming local NBC—give Granite high marks for improving its signal and cable coverage, noting that the Bay Area's uneven terrain gives some signal trouble to other stations.